GPT1 – Improving Language Understanding by Generative Pre-Training

 'i'

-We have obtained the following token using the greedy method, i.e. the token with the highest probability.
-But we already saw in the transformers library post, the ways to generate texts that sampling, top-k, top-p, etc. can be done.
+We obtained the following token using the greedy method, that is, the token with the highest probability.
+But we already saw in the post about the transformers library, the ways to generate text such as sampling, top-k, top-p, etc.

 Let's put everything into a function and see what comes out if we generate a few tokens